Loading...

 • Tours last approximately 50 minutes

-• A minimum of two or more visitors are required for tours of the lower church/catacombs
+• A minimum of two or more visitors are required for tours of the lower church

-• The lower church is only accessible by stairs and is inaccessible by wheel-chair
+• The lower church is only accessible by stairs.
+There are no elevators or ramps.

 • Tours are free but donations are greatly appreciated to help support the work of the Franciscan Friars